10 things I’ve learned through stories of overcoming adversity

 - Two grew up in poverty; one in what he described as urban poverty.
 The other lost his dad at age 7 and went on to get an undergraduate degree at the Wharton School and an MBA from Harvard.

 And that’s the short list.
-There are many more who faced challenges equally as difficult.
+There are many more who faced challenges equally as difficult in my mind.

 What do they all have in common?
-None let their adversity define who they are.
-I’ve learned a lot from them.
+None of these people let their adversity define who they are nor change their core sense of self.
+I have come to learn a lot from them.
 As I thought about what I’ve learned, I narrowed it down to a list of ten things.
-There are many more.
+However, there are many more.
 Let’s call this the top ten.

 A thank you

-Before diving in, I first want to thank my good friend Steve for allowing me the opportunity to share this with his readers.
+Before I start, I first want to thank my good friend Steve for allowing me the opportunity to share this with his readers.
 Steve is a veteran blogger whose writing and style I’ve always appreciated.
 He’s not afraid to jump into the deep end and challenge conventional thinking about any given topic.
-I can relate.
-I’ve ruffled a few feathers with some of my articles.
+I can relate and find a lot of similarities between he and I. I’ve ruffled a few feathers with some of my articles.
 He’s probably a bit more tactful than I am.

-His articles are always well-researched and written.
+His articles are always well-researched and grounded in actual experience.
 You can’t ask for anything more in a writer.

 With that, let's jump into the list.